 C1.
-First-time, first-year (freshman) students: Provide the number of applied, were admitted, and enrolled (full- or part-time) in fall 2003 who began studies during summer in this cohort.
-Applicants should requirements for consideration for admission (i.e., who completed a of one of the following actions: admission, nonadmission, placemer applicant or institution).
-Admitted applicants should include wait-liad admission.
-3. Include early do dinclude only tho actionable applicant on waiting list, ecision, early action, and students se students who fulfilled the tions) and who have been notifior application withdrawn (by its Total first-time, first-year (freshman) men who applied 1120 Total first-time, first-year (freshman) women who applied 1721 - Total first-time, first-year (freshman) men who were admitted 859 Total first-time, first-year (freshman) women who were admitted 1520 - Total full-time, first-time, first-year (freshman) men who enrolled 393 Total part-time, first-time, first-year (freshman) men who enrolled 26 Total full-time, first-time, first-year (freshman) women who enrolle ed 718 Total part-time, first-time, first-year (freshman) women who enrolled ed 33 C2.
-Freshman wait-listed students (students who met admission requestions on space availability) Do you have a policy of placing students on a waiting list?
-If yes, please answer the questions below for fall 2003 admissions: Number of qualified applicants placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted hose final admission was Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required requirement for o degree-seeking entering student s: C4.
-Does your institution require or recommend a general college-p reparatory progi ram for degree-seeking studer ıts? ⊠ Require Recommend Neither require nor recommend n • • $\alpha$ к OCIC tor - A lection have an open admission policy, under which virtually all secondary school graduates or students with GED acy diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, checiplies: Open adr mission policy as described above for all students selo selo mission policy as described above for most students, but ective admission for out-of-state students ective admission to some programs ner (explain)
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2005.
+Include early decision, early action, and students who began studies during summer in this cohort.
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students who were subsequently offered admission.

+Total first-time, first-year (freshman) men who applied 1539 Total first-time, first-year (freshman) women who applied 2554 Total first-time, first-year (freshman) men who were admitted 1230 Total first-time, first-year (freshman) women who were admitted 2234 Total full-time, first-time, first-year (freshman) men who enrolled 489 Total part-time, first-time, first-year (freshman) men who enrolled 1 6 Total full-time, first-time, first-year (freshman) women who enrol lled 746 Total part-time, first-time, first-year (freshman) women who enro 10

+C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list?
+Yes  No If yes, please answer the questions below for fall 2005 admissions:

+Number of qualified applicants offered a place on waiting list Number accepting a place on th e waitii ng list Number of wait-listed students admitte d

+Is your waiting list ranked?

+If yes, do you release that information to students?
+Do you release that information to school counselors?

+Admission Requirements

+C3.
+High school completion requirement

+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

+- High school diploma is required and GED is accepted - High school diploma is required and GED is not accepted - High school diploma or equivalent is not required

+C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+- Require Require - Recommend

+Neither require nor recommend